openid/sharedsignals/openid-sharedsignals-framework-1_0.md

   the value MUST be either "ALL" or "NONE".
 If not provided, the Transmitter behavior in this regard is unspecified.
 >  - "ALL" indicates that any subjects that are appropriate for the stream are added to
     the stream by default.
-The Receiver
+The Receiver MAY remove subjects from the stream via the `remove_subject_endpoint`, causing events for those subjects to _not_ be transmitted.
-    MAY remove subjects from the stream via the `remove_subject_endpoint`, causing only events for those subjects to _not_ be transmitted.
     The Receiver MAY re-add any subjects removed this way via the `add_subject_endpoint`.
 >  - "NONE" indicates that no subjects are added by default.
 The Receiver MAY add subjects
     to the stream via the `add_subject_endpoint`, causing only events for those subjects to be transmitted.
 The Receiver MAY remove subjects added this way via the